GLBM Grade Schools

 – a ministry of the Aung Lan Baptist Church, Village of Aung Lan, Magwe Division, Myanmar

 The Aung Lan Baptist Church and Academy were both founded by Pastor Htein Win Ei, an Asho Chin preacher.
 Htein Win Ei has never been to an organized Bible college but he has what amounts to a Bachelors Degree in Physics from the University of Yangon.
 He started his ministry in a difficult time and a challenging place.
 He has been persecuted much.
-He very humbly states with no accusations to anyone, “I have had times of unpleasantness.”
+He humbly states with no accusations to anyone, “I have had times of unpleasantness.”
 But despite the challenges, Htein Win Ei has built a powerful and spiritual ministry on a rough and primitive compound.
 He lives in a dirt floor hut with his wife and four children.
 He battles high blood pressure.
-There is really no church building but the congregation and school shares a kind of bamboo and rough hewn, indoor/outdoor pavilion with a dirt floor that is kept swept clean at all times.
-The only kitchen is a hole in the ground on one side of the pavilion with a few shelves and hooks for pots and pans.
-The children and staff alike sleep on bamboo mats inside mosquito nets atop hard, rough hewn boards in a couple buildings that are not as nice as most American barns.
-Yet soon after arriving on the property, any visitor is immediately struck with the wonderfully spiritual atmosphere, so much so that the thought soon comes to simply unpack and stay.
+They have no real church building, but the congregation (and school) shares an indoor/outdoor pavilion made from bamboo with a dirt floor that is kept swept clean at all times.
+The only kitchen is a fire pit in the ground on one side of the pavilion with a few shelves and hooks for pots and pans.
+The children and staff alike sleep on bamboo mats inside mosquito nets atop hard, rough hewn boards in buildings that are not as nice as most American barns.
+Yet, soon after arriving on the property, any visitor is immediately struck with the wonderful, spiritual atmosphere; so much so that the thought soon comes to simply unpack and stay.
 The children are clean, polite, joyful, and serving.
-There is no such thing as children running around loudly.
-There is a discipline and yet a satisfaction.
+There is no such thing as children running around loudly and making a mess.
+There is a discipline, but yet a satisfaction.
 The students are genuinely happy.
-Those on staff who teach, cook, and help organize the students also live on the compound and exist there with very little remuneration.
+Those on staff who teach, cook, and help organize the students also live on the compound, existing there with very little remuneration.
 No one is getting rich and no one has much that is their own.
 But rather, those who are part of the ministry of Aung Lan Baptist Church and Academy have all things common amongst themselves.

-Pastor Htein Win Ei was Brother DeWitt’s initial contact in Myanmar.
-Htein asked him to come.
+Pastor Htein Win Ei was Brother DeWitt’s first contact in Myanmar.
+Htein personally asked him to come.
 Many months of prayer and correspondence preceded Brother DeWitt’s arrival.
-But when he finally came to the property, he was immediately impressed with the character of Pastor Htein Win Ei, his staff, the students, and the ministry they had built only by faith.
+But, when he finally came to the property, he was immediately impressed with the character of Pastor Htein Win Ei, his staff, students, and the ministry they had built only by faith.
 Few knew English and those who did had a very limited vocabulary.
-Five years later Pastor Htein has his children singing in a choir many of the great hymns of the faith, all in English.
+Five years later Pastor Htein had his children singing in a choir many of the great hymns of the faith, all in English.

 Many souls have been won to Christ.
 Many Bible conferences have been preached.
 And many youth camps have been organized by Pastor Htein Win Ei, all while having very little fellowship or encouragement from anyone in Myanmar or anywhere else.
 He is a prayer warrior.
 He is a man who believes God.
 He is self-taught yet gifted, educated, and raised up by God Himself.
 To see and hear Pastor Htein Win Ei speak to children or work with them is to marvel at a man who has a gift from God to do so.

 GLBM supports Pastor Htein Win Ei and the Aung Lan Baptist Church ministries on a monthly basis through the faithful gifts of a few American churches.
 He needs much more.
-Currently he seeks to buy a piece of property adjacent to his existing compound and then to build a church building there.
-He needs another $2,000.
 If you’d like to help this worthy preacher and his people, please contact GLBM.